Dance A Level

 Brief details:

 Dance is a subject that provides a creative focus for students through a physical medium.
-A-level dance requires students to be good at performing, interpreting and creating contemporary dance.
+A-level dance requires students to be strong at performing, interpreting and creating contemporary dance in response to many stimuli.
 Students are able to further their GCSE experience or to formalise the dance training which they may have had as an extracurricular activity.

-The course encompasses a wide variety of studies, particularly up-and-coming choreographers currently creating their work in the UK.
-This will include a set work: “Rooster” by Christopher Bruce and a choice of one other professional work from a list of four stated in the syllabus.
+The course encompasses a wide variety of studies, particularly up-andcoming choreographers currently creating their work in the UK.
+This includes a set work: “Rooster” by Christopher Bruce and looking at the history of the development of Rambert Dance Company, formerly Ballet Rambert.
+We study the development of the Independent Contemporary Dance Scene in Britain by looking at the works of key choreographers such as Akram Khan and Sidi Larbi Cherkaoui.
 Students analyse both the content and the context of these professional works.
 The studies then feed into students’ practical work which encourages skills such as solo and group performance and choreography.

 Preferred entry requirements: